Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Experiments

-\textbf{Implementation Details.} We implemented our LDM model based on Weber \etal~\cite{weber2023cheff}.
-We used a VAE encoder pretrained with MaCheX~\cite{weber2023cheff}.
-For the CLIP encoder, we employed ViT-B/32~\cite{dosovitskiy2020vit} for images and a 2-layer transformer encoder for tables.
-The table transformer is configured with a maximum input length of 1024, a feature dimension of 1536, and 24 attention heads.
-The input image resolution is $256 \times 256$.
+We implement our LDM model based on \citet{weber2023cheff}.
+For the VAE encoder, we utilize a pretrained model from MaCheX~\citep{weber2023cheff}.
+The CLIP encoders consist of ViT-B/32~\citep{dosovitskiy2020vit} for images and a 2-layer Transformer encoder for tabular data.
+The table Transformer is configured with a maximum input length of 1024, a feature dimension of 1536, and 24 attention heads.
+The input image resolution, $H \times W$, is set to $256 \times 256$.
 We set $C_z$, $H_f$, and $W_f$ to 3, 64, and 64, respectively.
-The dimension $D_{CLIP}$ is 768, and $n_{patch}$ is 65.
+The CLIP feature dimension $D_{CLIP}$ is 768, and $n_{patch}$ is 65.
 We set $C_{fusion}$ to 1024.
-Each model was trained for 100 epochs with a batch size of 128 (1024 for CLIP pre-training).
-We used the AdamW~\cite{loshchilov2019adamw} optimizer with an initial learning rate of 5e-4 for CLIP pre-training and 5e-5 for LDM training.
-All models were implemented in PyTorch~\cite{pytorch} and trained on an RTX A6000 GPU.
-Due to the stochastic nature of diffusion model inference, we predict the output 3 times using different random seeds and report the mean and standard deviation for each metric.
+Each model is trained for 100 epochs using a batch size of 128 with the AdamW optimizer~\citep{loshchilov2019adamw}, initialized with a learning rate of 5e-5.
+All models are implemented in PyTorch~\citep{pytorch} and trained on an RTX A6000 GPU.
+Due to the stochastic nature of diffusion model inference, we generate three predictions using different random seeds and report the mean and standard deviation for each metric.
+Additional details are provided in \appendixref{apd:implementation_detail}.

-\textbf{Evaluation Metrics.} We evaluate the quality of the predicted X-rays using three categories of metrics: preservation of medical information, preservation of demographic information, and image quality.
-To assess the preservation of medical information, we use multi-label CXR pathology classifier based on Chest ImaGenome labels~\cite{wu2chestImaGenome}.
-Specifically, we fine-tune a pre-trained ViT model on MIMIC-CXR following Bae \etal~\cite{bae2023ehrxqa}, using our training set.
-We focus on the 10 most frequent Chest ImaGenome labels with a prevalence between 0.05 and 0.95.
-To assess the preservation of demographic information, we use classifiers for gender and age, applying state-of-the-art classifiers for age~\cite{Ieki2022age}, while gender is evaluated by fine-tuning the XRV DenseNet-121~\cite{Cohen2022xrv} classifier on our training set.
-To assess image quality, we calculate the Fréchet Inception Distance (FID) score~\cite{Heusel2017fid} using DenseNet-121 trained on multiple CXR datasets~\cite{cohen2020limits}.